American civil religion: President as religious leader

 Since George Washington, presidents have assumed various roles in American civil religion, which has shaped the presidency.
 Linder argues that:

 Throughout American history, the president has provided the leadership in the public faith.
 Sometimes he has functioned primarily as a national prophet, as did Abraham Lincoln.
 Occasionally he has served primarily as the nation's pastor, as did Dwight Eisenhower.
 At other times he has performed primarily as the high priest of the civil religion, as did Ronald Reagan.
 In prophetic civil religion, the president assesses the nation's actions in relation to transcendent values and calls upon the people to make sacrifices in times of crisis and to repent of their corporate sins when their behavior falls short of the national ideals.
 As the national pastor, he provides spiritual inspiration to the people by affirming American core values and urging them to appropriate those values, and by comforting them in their afflictions.
 In the priestly role, the president makes America itself the ultimate reference point.
 He leads the citizenry in affirming and celebrating the nation, and reminds them of the national mission, while at the same time glorifying and praising his political flock.

+During the American Civil War, Abraham Lincoln saw "the nation itself as a kind of uncanonical church" according to Martin E. Marty, and after his death, Lincoln became a martyr and prophet for the American civil religion.